See procedure Infant risk assessment and response decision for tasks that must be undertaken.

 Regular risk assessment review

-- The review of an infant’s classification should include a discussion on a regular basis that considers all information relating to current risk issues, action plan and case plan direction, using the evidence-based factors within the essential information categories.
-This review could be undertaken as part of the infant intensive meeting or through a practice leader and/or principal practitioner consultation, or alternative meeting could be scheduled.
+• The review of an infant’s classification should include a discussion on a regular basis that considers all information relating to current risk issues, action plan and case plan direction, using the evidence-based factors within the essential information categories.
+This review could be undertaken as part of the internal infant intensive response panel or through a practice leader and/or principal practitioner consultation, or alternative meeting could be scheduled.

-The infant intensive response meeting provides a framework and mechanism to support the management of infants who are highly vulnerable and at highest risk.
-The purpose of the infant intensive meeting is to:
+The infant intensive response panel provides a framework and mechanism to support the management of infants who are highly vulnerable and at highest risk.
+The purpose of the internal infant intensive response panel is to:

-- consider which cases should be discussed at the infant intensive response panel
+• consider which cases should be discussed at the external infant intensive response panel.

-- identify cases that require attention to promote targeted implementation of case plans.
+• identify cases that require attention to promote targeted enacting of case plans.

 An infant who has been classified as requiring an infant intensive response should be discussed in the area’s monthly infant intensive response meeting.

-The meeting composition is determined at an area level, but is to be chaired by a CPP 6 or above and attended by either the principal practitioner or practice leader or both.
+The meeting composition is determined at an area level but is to be chaired by a CPP6 or above and attended by either the principal practitioner, practice leader or both.

 The chair of the meeting is to arrange for minutes of the meeting to be taken.
-Outcomes for each individual infant should be provided to the allocated practitioner in the outcomes section of the infant intensive response meeting template.
+Outcomes for each individual infant should be provided to the allocated practitioner in the actions and outcomes section of the internal infant intensive response panel template in CRIS.

-Of those infants discussed at the infant intensive response meeting a smaller number of cases may be referred to the infant intensive response panel (the panel).
-The decision to refer an infant to the panel is made by the chair of the infant intensive meeting (CPP6 or above).
+Of those infants discussed at the internal infant intensive response panel a smaller number of cases may be referred to the external infant intensive response panel.
+The decision to refer an infant to the external infant intensive response panel is made by the chair of the internal infant intensive panel (CPP6 or above).

-Infant intensive response panels support child protection to seek and share information, analyse the information to assess risk, formulate a plan, enact the plan and review the risk assessment in line with the SAFER children framework.
+External infant intensive response panels support Child Protection to seek and share information, analyse the information to assess risk, formulate a plan, enact the plan, and review the risk assessment in line with the SAFER children framework.

 Panels support rigorous multi-disciplinary case review, planning and decision making, service integration and collaborative problem solving.
 Panels provide support and direction to case managers and other direct service staff in respect of infants who have been identified as requiring an infant intensive response and presentation to the panel.
 In particular, infants identified with cumulative concerns, lack of progress towards reducing risk and increasing safety, or needing a collaborative approach to enacting the plan.

-Cases should be prioritised for the panel where they:
+Cases should be prioritised for the external infant intensive response panel where they:

 The composition of panels is determined at an area level as relevant to the client group and local service arrangements.
 Factors for consideration include service delivery catchments, including case management service providers, and practical issues such as limiting the number of meetings members may be expected to attend.